We went out blackberry picking yesterday, and also found 200g of sloes.

 Shop at the same place as the men who drink medicine on the seafront.
 If you’re standing in the queue by an ex-forces wino with a facial tatto, you’re in the right place.

-Drink the rest of the bottle (make sure you do this towards the end of the evening after you’ve had the nice stuff and are at the “Shouting at TV” stage).
+Drink the rest of the bottle (make sure you do this towards the end of the evening after you’ve had your expensive booze and are at the “Shouting at TV” stage).

 Give it a good shake up then put it in a dark place that you visit every day.